cuga-rajal/translator/README.md

 Suggestions for in-world distribution:

-If you create your own translator object from this script, or import the .oxf linkset file, we recommend making the object no-modify so that someone doesn't alter the script contents in a prim with your name on it.
+If you create your own translator object from this script, or import the .oxf linkset file from github, we recommend making the object no-modify so that someone doesn't alter the script contents in a prim with your name on it.

-In SL, we also make the object no-transfer.
-We ask that people visit the Burn2 Region to get the free translator, if they don't want to create it themselves from the free source.
+In SL, the translator object is no-transfer.
+You can get your free copy by visiting Burn2 Region anytime.

 Issues:

 - There is a 16kb size limit per translation.
 Anything over that is truncated.

-- Excessive use can cause Google to block the translation service from the region's IP address for a period.
-Usually Google restores access in 2 hours.
-  In SL, restarting the sim can sometimes fix the issue as this usually reassigns the IP address.
+- There have been cases where Google's "bot blockers" have been triggered by the use of this Translator, causing the service to be unavailable for up to 2 hours.
+If this happens during use of the Translator, a message will be sent to local chat informing the owner of the service being unavailable.

   We are exploring other translation services that don't have this issue.

 - Opensim script engine currently has a bug that breaks llGetEnv() or llGetSimulatorHostname.
-So a section in state_entry() is temporarily disabled when using it in Opensim.
+So a section in state_entry() needs to be temporarily disabled when using it in Opensim.